sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 }
 ```

-Thge difference is sutile, but now the error, if it happens, will be passed to
+The difference is sutile, but now the error, if it happens, will be passed to
 the function caller.

 ### How to pass errors